JackTheTripperr/WiFi-Hack/README.md

-# 🕵️‍♂️ How to Crack WiFi: A Method Utilizing Handshakes 📡
+# 🕵️‍♂️ How to Crack WiFi: The Handshake Method 📡

 ## **🛠 Tools Required**